ChristophP/react-model-view-update/README.md

 const App = createApp<Model, Msg>({ init, update, view, subscriptions });
 ```

+### Should't I keep my `update()` function free some side-effects?

+Yes, absolutely.
+Returning the effects from `update()` doesn't violate this though, because `update()` simply returns them.
+The effects a are executed by the framework NOT in the `update()` function itself.
+This makes it safe to run the `update()`
+function and easy to test.

+### Where can I see examples of effects and subscriptions?

+Here are some effect examples and subscriptions examples.

 ### Can I still use local state?

 Yes, everything in the `view()` function is still plain react, so [hooks](https://reactjs.org/docs/hooks-intro.html) etc are available.